 All students have the opportunity to

-learn music, as there are several school instruments available for hire or even
+learn music, as there are several school instruments available for

 loan, and bursaries can be offered to cover the music fees.
 Music staff will be happy to help with the purchase or hiring instruments.